tbathat/restAPI-nodejs/README.md

-# Applying the REST Architectural Style with Node.js
+# Applying the REST Architectural Style with Node.js for "User sign up and authentication"

 ## Study project developed as an exercise proposed by Digital Innovation One (DIO), in order to address the structure and development of the Architecture of a REST Api using Node.js.